tigercomputing/pytiger/docs/contributing.rst

 At a minimum, all code should be compliant with :pep:`8`.
 The :program:`flake8` tool provides additional code style hints.

+All files should be encoded to *utf-8* unless there are exceptional reasons to vary.

 Tests
 =====